-But even though a policy of benign neglect for a portfolio invariably beats one that's too active, it's possible to be too hands-off, too.
+But even though a policy of benign neglect for a portfolio invariably beats one that's too active, it is possible to be too hands-off.
 That's a particularly big risk given that the stock market has climbed for more than a decade.
 Left untouched, portfolios can become too stock-heavy, which tends to amp up volatility and can lead to sequence-of-return risk for soon-to-be and new retirees.

-Morningstar's 2020 Portfolio Tuneup is designed to help troubleshoot those problem spots and put your portfolio on track for the year ahead.
-Over the next week, we'll tackle the key steps to take to tune up a portfolio.
-On Friday, we'll focus on our model portfolios for retirement savers and retirees.
+Morningstar's 2022 Portfolio Tuneup is designed to help troubleshoot those problem spots and put your portfolio on track for the year ahead.
+We tackle the key steps to take to tune up a portfolio and share model portfolios for retirement savers and retirees.
+And be sure to tune in on Wednesday, Jan.
+26, for my portfolio tune-up event.

 Accumulators: Is Your Retirement Plan on Track?
 Rules of thumb won't cut it for this important question; how to customize based on your own situation.